vidhra/saturn/README.md

-# Saturn - Natural Language Interface for Google Cloud Platform
+# Saturn - Agents for cloud

-Saturn aims to provide a conversational interface for interacting with Google Cloud Platform (GCP) APIs.
-Instead of writing scripts or using the Cloud Console UI, users can state their goals in natural language, and Saturn will translate them into the appropriate GCP API calls.
+Saturn aims to provide a conversational interface for interacting with Cloud APIs.
+Instead of writing scripts or using the Cloud Console UI, users can state their goals in natural language, and Saturn will translate them into the appropriate API calls.

-## Goals

-*   **Natural Language Control:** Allow users to manage GCP resources using plain English commands.
-*   **LLM Agnostic:** Support multiple Large Language Models (LLMs) like OpenAI GPT, Google Gemini, Anthropic Claude, and Mistral models via configurable interfaces.
-*   **Extensible Knowledge Base:** Use API definitions (e.g., OpenAPI specs, potentially other formats) stored locally (`api_defs/`) to inform the LLM about available GCP tools (functions/API calls) and their parameters.
-*   **Robust Execution:** Reliably execute the API calls identified by the LLM.
-*   **Error Handling & Retries:** Automatically handle errors during API execution and provide feedback to the LLM for correction within a retry loop.
-*   **State Tracking (Optional):** Record the execution flow and outcomes for debugging and auditing (`saturn_run_state.json`).

-## Core Components

-1.  **CLI (`saturn/cli.py`):** The command-line interface (using Typer) that accepts user queries and configuration overrides.
-Defines the `saturn run` command.
-2.  **Configuration (`saturn/config.py`):** Loads configuration from `config.yaml` and environment variables (`.env`).
-3.  **LLM Interfaces (`model/llm/`):** Contains wrappers for different LLM providers (OpenAI, Gemini, etc.), handling API calls and function/tool calling logic specific to each provider.
-4.  **Knowledge Base (`saturn/knowledge_base.py`):** Loads API definitions from the `api_defs/` directory and provides the available tools list to the LLM.
-5.  **GCP Executor (`saturn/gcp_executor.py`):** Takes a tool name and arguments (as decided by the LLM) and executes the corresponding GCP API call using the appropriate Python client library.
-Handles authentication (primarily via Application Default Credentials).
-6.  **Orchestrator (`saturn/orchestrator.py`):** The main control loop (`run_query_with_feedback`) that:
-    *   Takes the user query.
-    *   Calls the selected LLM Interface to get a plan (list of tool calls), providing available tools and previous errors.
-    *   Manages the execution of the planned tool calls via the GCP Executor, potentially handling dependencies and concurrency (using node states).
-    *   Collects results and errors.
-    *   Retries the LLM call with error feedback if necessary.
-7.  **State Recorder (`internal/state_recorder.py`):** (Optional) Logs the detailed state transitions and outcomes of each node (tool call) during a run to a JSON file (`saturn_run_state.json`).

 ## Setup